Shine a light on your team’s achievements.

 - Individuals must be staff or affiliated with an AFHTO member and the nomination must be for work they’ve performed in their capacity as such.
 Please note- education grants will be paid to the team rather than an individual.

-Five awards will be presented this year:
+Awards will be presented in six categories this year:

 We look forward to seeing your nominations and recognizing ALL the excellent work being done!

 Congratulations again to all the past winners of our “Bright Lights” Awards!
 To learn more about past “Bright Lights” Awards winners and their accomplishments, please visit the links below:

 - 2022 Bright Lights Award Winners